St Wilfrid's Church, Haywards Heath: History

 Until the mid-19th century, Haywards Heath—now a town of 30,000 people—did not exist as a settlement.
 In the medieval period, the area was heathland supporting some small farms and crossed by roads to the nearby villages of Cuckfield and Lindfield—both of which had churches by the 12th century.
 The heath itself was first named in documents in the early 16th century.
 It was used to muster troops during the Restoration, when King Charles II re-established the English monarchy, and as a venue for the sale of pigs.
 Most of the land belonged to large estates held by influential local families.

 In the early 19th century, railway-building techniques were pioneered.
 One of the first routes planned in England was a connection between London and the fashionable seaside resort of Brighton, about 50 mi to the south.
-Various routes were proposed between 1823 and 1837, when John Urpeth Rastrick's plan for a direct route via Cuckfield was agreed as part of the Act of Parliament which created the London and Brighton Railway Company.
+Various routes were proposed between 1823 and 1837, when John Urpeth Rastrick's plan for a direct route via Cuckfield was agreed as part of the London and Brighton Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cxix), which created the London and Brighton Railway Company.
 However, many residents of both Cuckfield and Lindfield objected to the route: although it was preferred to George Stephenson's suggested route further to the west, which was considered too far away from the villages, it was argued that instead of running through one village or the other, the line should pass through the mostly unoccupied heathland between them.
 After this was agreed in 1837, construction work proceeded rapidly, and the London and Brighton Railway opened between Norwood (the junction with the London and Croydon Railway to London Bridge) and a temporary terminus at Haywards Heath on 12 July 1841.
 The extension to Brighton followed on 21 September 1841.